Antifeminism: Equal Rights Amendment

 The Equal Rights Amendment (ERA) is a perennially proposed amendment to the United States Constitution that would grant equal rights and opportunities to every citizen of the United States, regardless of their sex.
 In 1950 and 1953, ERA was passed by the Senate with a provision known as "the Hayden rider", making it unacceptable to ERA supporters.
 The Hayden rider was included to keep special protections for women.
 A new section to the ERA was added, stating: "The provisions of this article shall not be construed to impair any rights, benefits, or exemptions now or hereafter conferred by law upon persons of the female sex."
 That is, women could keep their existing and future special protections that men did not have.

 By 1972, the amendment was supported by both major parties and was immensely popular.
 However, it was defeated in Congress when it failed to get the vote of 38 legislatures by 1982.
 Supporters of an unaltered ERA rejected the Hayden rider, believing an ERA containing the rider did not provide for equality.

-Jerome Himmelstein identified two main theories about the appeal of antifeminism and its role in opposition to the ERA.
-One theory is that it was a clash between upper-class liberal voters and the older, more conservative lower-class rural voters who often serve as the center for right-wing movements; in other words, this theory identifies particular social classes as more inherently friendly to antifeminism.
-Another theory holds that women who feel vulnerable and dependent on men are likely to oppose anything that threatens that tenuous stability; under this view, while educated, independent career women may support feminism, housewives who lack such resources are more drawn to antifeminism.
-Himmelstein, however, says both views are at least partially wrong, arguing that the primary dividing line between feminists and antifeminists is cultural rather than stemming from differences in economic and social status.
-There are, in fact, similarities between income between activists on both sides of the ERA debate.
-As it turned out, the most indicative factors when predicting ERA position, especially among women, were race, marital status, age, and education.
+In 1986, Jerome Himmelstein identified two main theories about the appeal of antifeminism and its role in opposition to the ERA.
+One theory is that it was a clash between upper-class liberal voters and the older, more conservative lower-class rural voters, who often serve as the center for right-wing movements.
+This theory identifies particular social classes as more inherently friendly to antifeminism.
+Another theory holds that women who feel vulnerable and dependent upon men, are likely to oppose anything that threatens that tenuous stability.
+Under this view, while educated, independent career women may support feminism, housewives who lack such resources are more drawn to antifeminism.
+Himmelstein says both views are at least partially wrong, arguing that the primary dividing line between feminists and antifeminists is cultural, rather than stemming from differences in economic and social status.

+There are similarities between income between activists on both sides of the ERA debate.
+The most indicative factors when predicting ERA position, especially among women, were race, marital status, age, and education.
 ERA opposition was much higher among white, married, older, and less educated citizens.
 Women who opposed the ERA tended to fit characteristics consistent with the Religious Right.